aleon1220/multi-cloud-WebApp-Attendance/README.md

 For more advanced usage and options, please refer to the official Apache CXF documentation. https://cxf.apache.org/docs/wsdl-to-java.html

 2023-10-28
-after some serious struggle trying to get wdl2java to work for a simple WSDL file i found online i have found a solution
+after some serious struggle trying to get wdl2java to work for a simple WSDL file I found online i have found a solution
 - i tried using multiple plugins in gradle kotlin DSL. fail
 - i tried switching to maven and using the official CXF.
 Fail several times
 - in maven upgraded to java17 and ajdusted simple settings OK
 - I followed docs https://cxf.apache.org/docs/maven-cxf-codegen-plugin-wsdl-to-java.html and https://cxf.apache.org/docs/wsdl-to-java.html
 - wsdl is ready